-The Council is considering installing new software to improve services to beach hut users and allow them to complete processes online.
+The Council will consider installing new software to improve services to beach hut users and allow them to complete processes online.
 This would also be used to gather and record appropriate information about conditions, including which huts are able to rent and to ensure complaints are easier to report and manage.
-This would be funded through a Beach Hut Development Programme and subject to a process of approval.
+This could be funded through a Beach Hut Development Programme and would be subject to a process of approval.
+The Council is minded to ensure there are sufficient staffing resources in place to continue offering direct contact with a member of staff, where this is required.